-The purpose of this policy is to outline lodging requirements for Georgia Tech employees and students traveling on official business in compliance with University System of Georgia, State Accounting Office and Georgia Tech travel policies.
+The purpose of this policy is to outline lodging requirements for Georgia Tech employees traveling on official business in compliance with University System of Georgia, State Accounting Office and Georgia Tech travel policies.

 Travelers staying overnight are responsible for ensuring the most reasonable and economical lodging rates are obtained.
 To accomplish this, Travelers should: